Connecting Real-Time Data to Angular Gantt Chart Using SignalR

 • Handle created event to establish SignalR connection on component initialization

-• Use actionComplete event to broadcast changes across all connected users
+• Use actionComplete event to:

 • Configure CORS to allow Angular-to-backend communication